nhtri2003gmail/LANMusicControl/README.txt

 + Client Folder will put on devices on which you want to control

-Server Folder will have these file: "Playmusic.py", "Server.py", "Server Configuration.py" Client Folder will have these file: "Client.py", "Client Configuration.py"
+Server Folder will have these file: "Playmusic.py", "Server.py", "Server Configuration.py" Client Folder will have these file: "Client.py"

 - First of all, run "Server Configuration.py" to setup things needed.
 - Next, you need to run "Server.py" first and let it RUN at BACKGROUND